 Where are Argentine ants found?

 Argentine ants prefer to inhabit moist areas that are located close to food sources.
 They are often found nesting next to buildings, in the cracks found along sidewalks, or beneath landscaping timbers or rocks.
 If it becomes too wet or too dry for the ants to live comfortably outside, they move inside homes and other buildings.
 They get inside by traveling along utility wires and pipes or by using tree or shrub branches as a bridge to access a building.

 What do Argentine ants eat?

 Argentine ants are not picky when it comes to what they eat.
-They are omnivores and eat a varied diet of meats, sweets, oils, and fats; their favorite food source being the honeydew that is produced by aphids and mealy bugs.
+They are omnivores and eat a varied diet of meats, sweets, oils, and fats.
+Their favorite food source is the honeydew that is produced by aphids and mealybugs.
 Argentine ants are efficient foragers and travel together in trails, dropping pieces of food as they go; this habit helps to ensure that they don’t go back to forage for food in an area that they have already visited.

 DIY Argentine ant prevention and control tips

 There are many things you can do around your property and home to help prevent and control an Argentine ant infestation.
 Trim trees and shrubs away from the outside walls of your home and seal openings that are found around utility wires, lines, and pipes that are going into your house.
 Make sure to seal cracks and other openings found in the exterior walls and foundation of your home.
 Argentine ants are drawn to moisture, so reduce excess moisture around your home by fixing leaky outdoor fixtures.
 Make sure that gutters are cleaned-out so they can effectively direct water away from your home as well.
 To help prevent these ants from being attracted to your property, it is also important to make sure that garbage being stored outside is kept in containers with locking lids until trash pick-up day.

 Professional Argentine ant control